Breathe again: New severe emphysema treatments

-The endobronchial valve is an implantable device designed to obstruct bronchi in diseased regions of the lung and to allow for the expiration of air from the treated lobe of the lung.
-When used for the appropriate patients Endobronchial valves reduce hyperinflation which manifests in clinical improvement.
+One of the newest options for treating emphysema is the endobronchial valve.
+This is an implantable device designed to obstruct bronchi in diseased regions of the lung and to allow for the expiration of air from the treated lobe of the lung.
+When used for the appropriate patients, endobronchial valves reduce hyperinflation which allows the patients’

-Insertion of endobronchial valves is done with the patient under sedation or general anaesthesia.
+Insertion of endobronchial valves is done with the patient under sedation or general anaesthesia and can take as little as 15 minutes.
 Using a delivery catheter passed through a bronchoscope, a synthetic valve is placed in the target location and fixed to the bronchial wall.
 Patients may sometimes be given antibiotics and/or steroids after the procedure.
-A successful procedure has been shown to improve patient survival as well as symptoms.

 Lung volume Reduction Coils